Marketing in healthcare: Improving the consumer experience

 Align the C-suite

-The chief marketing officer (CMO) is a key member of healthcare providers’ C-suite.
+The chief marketing officer (CMO) is a key member of the healthcare providers’ C-suite.
 However, the CMO needs active support from other C-suite leaders to deliver modern marketing efforts.

 The top executives are the CTO, CDO, CIO, and CFO.
 The CTO is the Chief Technology Officer.